Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements: Measurements via Detailed-Balance Channels

-We now show that observing either classical outcome associated with $K_1$ or $K_2$ provides equivalent, unbiased information about $\mathrm{Tr}(\sigma_\beta A)$.
+\textbf{Extracting measurement information from $K_1$ and $K_2$.} We now show that observing either classical outcome associated with $K_1$ or $K_2$ provides equivalent, unbiased information about $\mathrm{Tr}(\sigma_\beta A)$.
 First, the probability $p_1$ of obtaining the outcome corresponding to the $K_1$-branch with respect to the Gibbs state is

 where we used $\mathrm{Tr}(\sigma_\beta A_f) = \mathrm{Tr}(\sigma_\beta A)$ from~\eqref{eq:equalobs}.
 This immediately yields an unbiased estimator for the thermal expectation $\mathrm{Tr}(\sigma_\beta A)$.
 Similarly, using $K_2 = \sigma_\beta^{1/2} K_1 \sigma_\beta^{-1/2}$, the probability $p_2$ corresponding to the $K_2$-branch is